jomolesk/reference-architectures/guidance-compute-n-tier-sql/README.md

 1. Download or clone the solution folder from GitHub to your local machine.
 2. Run the following command: `.\Deploy-ReferenceArchitecture.ps1`.
 3. Enter your Azure subscription ID.
-4. Enter the appropriate environment, such as `AzureCloud` or `AzureUSGovernment`.
-5. Enter an Azure region, such as `USGov Virginia`.
+4. Enter an Azure Government region, such as `USGov Virginia`.

 ## Deployment considerations